-Cash envelope budgeting is one of the baby steps that Dave Ramsey suggests.
-These 5 free cash envelope templates make it easy for you to budget your money the Dave Ramsey way.
-Using cash helps you keep better track of your budgeting than using a credit or debit card.
+Cash envelope budgeting is one of the baby steps that Dave Ramsey suggests in his guideline to financial freedom.
+These 5 free DIY cash envelope templates make it easy for you to budget your money the Dave Ramsey way.
+As Dave explains in his book Total Money Makeover, using cash helps you track your budgeting better than using a credit or debit card.

-These free cash envelope templates will easily fit in your wallet to make it easy for purchases.
+If you’re looking for ways to get a handle on your budget, the cash envelope system is tried and true.
+These free DIY cash envelope templates will easily fit in your wallet to make it easy for purchases.
 They are slim and easy to transport in a small purse as well.

-I worked really hard on these free cash envelope templates to make them both cute and functional for your use.
-Included in this post is information about cash envelopes, why you would need them, how to construct your new free cash envelope templates, and how to download them.
-Scroll to the bottom of the post to get the 5 free cash envelope templates now!
+I worked hard to make these cash envelopes both cute and functional for your use.
+Below, I’ve also explained the information you’ll need to follow the cash envelope system—why you would need envelopes to budget and how to download and construct the DIY cash envelope templates.
+If you’re ready to print instead, scroll to the bottom of the post to get the 5 free DIY cash envelope templates now!

-If you don’t want to spend all of your hard earned money, then you must stick to a budget.
-These free cash envelope templates make it easy for you to follow a budget.
-Because you aren’t using your debit or credit card to make purchases, it is easier to track your money.
+If you don’t want to spend all of your hard-earned money, then sticking to a budget can help you stay on track.
+The cash envelope system makes it easy for you to follow a budget because you aren’t using your debit or credit card to make purchases.
+As a result, it’s easier to track cash, and it’s harder to part with it when you need to make a purchase.

-What Can You Use Cash Envelope Templates For?
+What Can You Use DIY Cash Envelope Templates For?

 - Groceries